 They require a deeper soaking than a few sprinklings here and there.
 You know, when watering correctly, the water runs out from the drainage hole.
 The frequency of watering on Indoor succulents depends upon the temperature, soil, and climate.

 Garden soil tends to lose moisture faster.
 After checking the moisture level of garden soil, you would observe that succulents need water every 7th to 10th day.

 Avoid these mistakes

 - Don’t water the plant from the above because it can make the leaves wet and later exposes the roots to rot.
 However, try watering it from the ground unless the soil gets a good soaking.

-- Always plant a succulent in a pot that has a drainage hole; So that the excess water flows out from the soil.
+- Always succulent plants in a pot that has a drainage hole; So that the excess water flows out from the soil.